 Conversational AI voice, or voice AI, is a solution that uses voice commands to receive and interpret directives.
 With this technology, devices can interact and respond to human questions in natural language.

 Know more here: Voice AI: What is it and How Does it Work?

 See Conversational AI in Action

 The future of conversational is bright.
 More people are ready to use a conversational AI solution and hence more companies are adopting it to interact with their customers.

 According to a Statista report,

 - 78% of service organisations use CAI for simple self-service tasks.

 - 77% of companies leverage conversational chatbots to assess the type and difficulty of a question and accordingly hand it over to an agent.

 - 70% of companies use a conversational solution to assist agents in retrieving information, canned responses etc to resolve queries faster.

 Despite these numbers, implementing a CAI solution can be tricky and time-consuming.
 At Verloop.io we have helped businesses like Nykaa, ADIB, AbhiBus, Kanmo Group, BLF Group, TravelStart, GlobeMed, and Watania get started with their conversational AI journey and delight their customers with seamless support experiences.

-If you’re curious if conversational AI is right for you and what use cases you can use in your business, sign up here for a demo.
+If you’re curious if conversational AI is right for you and what use cases you can use in your business, schedule a demo with us today!
 We’ll take you through the product, and different use cases customised for your business and answer any questions you may have.